GabrieleDed/bored/README.md

 - [ ] Entity should have at least 5 custom attributes
     - [x] Each attribute should have a type defined: number, string, ISO 8601 date string, boolean, object, array or other
     - [x] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
 For example, you can use `joi` language to define restrictions:
-    'Activity' - Description of the queried activity 'Accessibility' - A factor describing how possible an event is to do with zero being the most accessible [0.0, 1.0] 'Type' - Type of the activity ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"]
+    'Activity' - Description of the queried activity/n 'Accessibility' - A factor describing how possible an event is to do with zero being the most accessible [0.0, 1.0] 'Type' - Type of the activity ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"]
     'Participants' - The number of people that this activity could involve[0, n]